matthewprice-github/kickstarter-analysis/# Kickstarting with Excel.md

 plays a role in campaign success.
 Looking at the graph, we can see that the month with the highest volume of successful campaigns is May.
 More generally, we can see the summer months typically have a higher volume of successful plays than other months.

 ### Analysis of Outcomes Based on Goals
 For this analysis, I graphed outcomes of kickstarter campaigns against their goal amount, while filtering for plays ONLY.
+This helps
-This will inform us what goal amounts typically see success (or failure) for plays, and if Louise's original $10,000 goal for her campaign is an optimal target.
-Looking at the graph, we can see a rather mixed picture.
+inform us what goal amounts typically see success (or failure) for plays, and if Louise's original $10,000 goal for her campaign is an optimal target.
+[Looking at the graph](https://github.com/matthew-price-github/kickstarter-analysis/Theatre_Outcomes_vs_Launch.png?raw=true), we can see a rather mixed picture.
 It makes sense that goals with very low targets (less than $1000) generally are quite successful in meeting those targets.
 Conversly, goals with very high targets (greater than $45K) are fair more likely to fail.